Animation for Beginners

 In this massive guide I try to cover (almost) everything you might need to know about animation if you're trying to get into the animation industry.

 I'll cover some of the basic concepts of animation, vocabulary, principles, software, hardware, books, courses as well as some of the options for people who want to get into the animation industry, but are overwhelmed or intimidated.

-In this post I'll cover some of the basic concepts and options for people who want to make animation, but are overwhelmed with the task.
-I’ll go over what is animation, what it takes to make animated videos (2D or 3D), and even where to start looking for a job in animation.
+I'll go over what is animation, what it takes to make animated movies (2D or 3D), and even how to start looking for a job in the industry.

-The catch is that although anyone can start animating right now, the art of animation is not easy to learn and very hard to master.
+The catch is that although anyone can start animating right now, the art of animation still takes time to master.

 The good news is...

 You don't need to be a Disney-grade animator to create really cool animations.